DHTMLX/docs-suite/docs/list/features.md

 ## How to work with selection

-In this section you may study how to work with selection functionality
+In this section you may study how to work with selection functionality.

 | Topic                                                                                  | Description                                                                                                                                                                                                            |
 | -------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |